 Transactions are listed under 'Nature of Transfer' in the Duties Online system.

-You can process discretionary, fixed and unit trusts over non-dutiable property in DOL.
-All other Declaration of Trust types are classified as 'complex' and must be lodged via an SRO Duty Determination.
+You can process discretionary, fixed, hybrid unit and custodian trusts over non-dutiable property in DOL.
+All other declaration of trust types are classified as complex and must be lodged via an SRO Duty Determination.

 From 1 October 2018, it is compulsory to use our Digital Duties Form for all transactions, irrespective of the contract or transfer date.
 As data entered into the Digital Duties Form pre-populates into the Duties Online system, you only have to enter it once.
 You do not have to enter it separately into Duties Online.

 Before 1 October 2018, you had to use the form only for transactions with a contract or transfer date on or after 1 July 2017.

 DOL offers three payment options:

 - EFT or BPAY – you must transfer the duty amount to our account within 24 hours of finalising a transaction, which means you must hold the duty amount in cleared funds at that time.